-8.1 This application seeks planning permission to erect a ground floor rear extension and a dormer roof extension to facilitate the change the use of a C3 residential dwelling into a Sui Generis 7 person House in Multiple Occupancy (HMO).

-- 8.2 In respect of the dormer roof extension and the ground floor rear extension these are considered acceptable in regards to their scale and design and will provide subservient additions to the dwelling and will not prejudice the general character of the area.
+- 8.1 This application was deferred by Planning Committee at its meeting on 15th March 2018 in order to undertake a site visit.
+This took place on Monday 9th April 2018. - 8.2 This application seeks planning permission to erect a ground floor rear extension and a dormer roof extension to facilitate the change the use of a C3 residential dwelling into a Sui Generis 7 person House in Multiple Occupancy (HMO). - In respect of the dormer roof extension and the ground floor rear extension these 8.3 are considered acceptable in regards to their scale and design and will provide subservient additions to the dwelling and will not prejudice the general character of the area.
 The dormer as originally submitted proposed grey welded rubber cladding for the side walls however the applicant has been advised that materials must match the existing roof and condition 3 has been imposed accordingly.
 The scale of the dormer roof extension and the ground floor rear extension and their relationship with the existing dwelling and that of neighbouring properties is considered acceptable and it is not considered that they would be overbearing or generally un-neighbourly which would justify concern for the Local Planning Authority.
-It should also be noted that as the property is presently a C3 residential dwelling it therefore benefits from Permitted Development rights and in this respect both the dormer roof extension and ground floor rear extension could be built without the need for Planning Permission. - 8.3 With respect to the use, as the property is to be occupied by 7 persons such a use would be considered to be classed as Sui Generis in that the use does not fall into any use category.
-As such the main issue for this application is the impact the change of use of a C3 residential dwelling into a 7 person HMO will have on the character of the area and the surrounding neighbouring properties. - 8.4 The approved Supplementary Planning Guidance on HMO's aims to provide background information on, and provide a rationale for how the council will assess applications for planning permission to create new C4 and Sui Generis HMOs.
+It should also be noted that as the property is presently a C3 residential dwelling it therefore benefits Permitted Development rights and in this respect both the dormer roof extension and ground floor rear extension could be built without the need for Planning Permission. - 8.4 With respect to the use, as the property is to be occupied by 7 persons such a use would be considered to be classed as Sui Generis in that the use does not fall into any use category.
+As such the main issue for this application is the impact the change of use of a C3 residential dwelling into a 7 person HMO will have on the character of the area and the surrounding neighbouring properties. - 8.5 The approved Supplementary Planning Guidance on HMO's aims to provide background information on, and provide a rationale for how the council will assess applications for planning permission to create new C4 and Sui Generis HMOs.
 It aims to identify the threshold at which it is deemed that the concentration of HMOs in an area has reached a level considered to adversely impact upon the community.
 It is recognised that HMOs can provide an important source of housing, and it is recognised that demographic change has driven many of the changes that have seen traditional family homes become HMOs.
 HMOs are popular accommodation source for many groups, including students, young professionals, migrant workers and often people on lower incomes.